-How many of us today would say we love God's Law?
-David, the King of Israel in the Old Testament said, "O how I love Your law!
-It is my meditation all the day."
-(Psalm 119:97).
+How MANY OF us today would say we love God's Law?
+David, the King of Israel in the Old Testament said, "Oh, how I love thy law!
+It is my meditation day and night" (Psalm 119:97).
 That is just one of many references of David's love for God's laws, commandments and statutes.
 How often have you heard someone sincerely say that they love the commandments of God, or that they are the delight of their soul?
 This response is not common among Christians today.
-For many, God's commandments are viewed as a relic of the past, and they may believe that, as our society has progressed, we have "graduated" to a more progressive moral code.
-Even those who would reluctantly embrace the commandments say, "We'll bear with them, but isn't it a shame that God's commandments are so restrictive?
-If they were less restrictive, maybe others would be willing to embrace them."
+For many, God's law is viewed as a relic of the past, and they may believe that, as our society has progressed, we have "graduated" to a more progressive moral code.
+Even those who would reluctantly embrace the law say, "We'll bear with it, but isn't it a shame that God's law is so restrictive?
+If it were less restrictive, maybe others would be willing to embrace it."

-Contrary to popular belief, the truth is, when you understand the law, it becomes a "lovable law."
+While contrary to popular belief, the truth is, when you understand the law, it becomes a "loveable law."
 The counterintuitive truth concerning God's law is that there is freedom in the law.
-In this book, I would like to direct your attention and consideration to one of God's commandments that has been treated as though it may have been relevant in an agrarian society, but in our fast-paced and complex world it is no longer relevant.
+In this book, I would like to direct your attention and consideration to one of the commandments of God that has been treated as if it may have been relevant in an agrarian society, but in our fast-paced and complex world it is no longer relevant.
 I am speaking of the Fourth Commandment:

-"Remember the sabbath day, to keep it holy.
-Six days you shall labor and do all your work, but the seventh day is a sabbath of the Lord your God; in it you shall not do any work, you or your son or your daughter, your male or your female servant or your cattle or your sojourner who stays with you.
-For in six days the Lord made the heavens and the earth, the sea and all that is in them, and rested on the seventh day; therefore the Lord blessed the sabbath day and made it holy."
+"Remember the Sabbath day by keeping it holy.
+Six days you shall labor and do all your work, but the seventh day is a Sabbath to the Lord your God.
+On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns.
+For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
+Therefore, the Lord blessed the Sabbath day and made it holy."
+(Exodus 20:8-11)

-(Exodus 20:8-11; NASB).

-As you read that passage from Exodus, which is a part of a larger section which contains what is often referred to as the Decalogue, you may have been amused by the references to servants, animals and foreign travelers.
+As you read that passage from Exodus 20:8-11, which is a part of a larger section which contains what is often referred to as the Decalogue, you may have been amused by the references to servants, animals and foreign travelers.
 I suggest that as you read this book, you will find that this commandment from God was given to us for our benefit, and it is as relevant today as it was on the day the Lord gave it to Moses and the people of Israel.

-Now, before we begin this study entitled 'A Remedy for a Disordered Life,' which is a subset of a larger teaching from "The Lovable Law," let me assure you this book is not about clarifying what activities you can do, should do, or are allowed to do on the Sabbath.
+Now, before we begin this study entitled 'The Lovable Law,' let me assure you this book is not about clarifying what activities you can do, should do, or are allowed to do on the Sabbath.
 Nor is it about listing all the things you cannot do or are forbidden to do on the Sabbath.
 God's law regarding the Sabbath day, outlined in the Fourth Commandment, is so much more, and far better than, just a list of dos and don'ts!